codanaut/SkyNet/README.md

 ### Webpage

 - **Aircraft Lookup**: Search for aircraft using N-number, Mode S Hex, or registration number.
+- **Mobile Friendly and PWA Support**: The webpage is optimized for mobile devices and functions as a Progressive Web App (PWA) for easy access on all devices.

 ### Firefox Extension

-- **Tar1090 Integration**: The Firefox extension (Chrome/Edge support in progress) integrates with sites running tar1090 or similar URLs ending with `/?icao="hex"`.
+- **Tar1090 Integration**: The Firefox extension (Chrome/Edge/Brave support in progress) integrates with sites running tar1090 or similar URLs ending with `/?icao="hex"`.
 It allows you to open the currently selected aircraft from a flight tracker directly in SkyNet, automatically displaying the relevant data.
 - **Search Feature**: The extension also has a search function, letting you search by tail number, hex code, or registration directly from the extension.
 It will open a new tab with the data for that aircraft.
-- **Temporary Installation**: Currently, add via the debugging menu, with plans for listing in official extension stores.
+- **Temporary Installation**: Currently, you can add the extension via the debugging menu, with plans for listing in official extension stores.

 ### Discord Bot